c4snipes/stackoverflow-minigame/Development_Notebook (1).md

   - **What do you do?**

-    Asked ChatGPT to build the first playable shell based on our “StackOverflow Doodle Jump” pitch and scaffold the main classes (player, world, renderer).
+    Asked ChatGPT to build the first playable shell based on our "StackOverflow Doodle Jump" pitch and scaffold the main classes (player, world, renderer).
         – Cole S.
     Initialized the repo, created the .NET project, and wired up the build so we could actually run the placeholder loop.
         – Harrison S.